PedroZappa/42_get_next_line/README.md

 > [!IMPORTANT]
 > The Linked Lists implementation is not mandatory.
 It was my first attempt at this project but it doesn't pass [norminette](https://github.com/42School/norminette)'s tests.
 > It seems impossible to solve this challenge using `Linked Lists` avoiding memory leaks while adhering to `The Norm` simultaneously.
 I'm curious if anyone has been successful!
-> Additionally it passes all but one of [francinette](https://github.com/xicodomingues/francinette)'s tests... so I had to give it another go
+> Additionally it passes all but one of [francinette](https://github.com/xicodomingues/francinette)'s tests... so I decided to take a different approach using `Arrays`.
 ___

 # Implementation :scroll: